Cedar Mountain Formation: Neornithischians

 A large sail-backed iguanodont represented by large vertebrae and fragmentary remains from the Upper Yellow Cat Member.

 Sauropods

 Theropods

-Indeterminate allosauroid material present in the Lower Yellow Cat and Ruby Ranch Members.
+Indeterminate allosauroid material present in the Lower Yellow Cat, Upper Yellow Cat and Ruby Ranch Members.
 Indeterminate dromaeosaurine present in the Mussentuchit Member.
 Indeterminate deinonychosaurian remains present in the Mussentuchit member.
 Indeterminate velociraptorine remains present in the Mussentuchit Member.
 Indeterminate troodontid remains present in the Mussentuchit Member.
 Indeterminate therizinosaurid remains present in the Mussentuchit Member.
 Indeterminate dromaeosaurine remains present in the Mussentuchit Member.
 Possible indeterminate hesperornithiformes present in the Mussentuchit Member.

 Other vertebrate fossils

 Besides dinosaurs, the Cedar Mountain Formation has produced a wealth of small fossils (a.k.a. microfossils), mostly teeth from a variety of vertebrates.
 Most of these specimens have been found in the Mussentuchit Member where they are collected by washing the rock through fine window screen.
 The teeth and other small fossils are picked from the residue.